 A city brimming with culture, style, and romance, Paris draws millions of tourists every year – all searching for the best places to visit and usually fighting against a tight schedule at the same time.
-These people who plan to travel, but still don’t know exactly where to go in Paris, find it hard to narrow down their list of key spots that need to be visited.
-The list of places to visit in Paris includes the obvious Eiffel Tower, but there’s much more to see!
+These people who plan to luxury travel, but still don’t know exactly where to go in Paris, find it hard to narrow down their list of key spots that need to be visited.
+The list of the best places to visit in Paris includes the obvious Eiffel Tower, but there’s much more to see!

 So if you’re planning to visit this romantic city and want to make the most of your trip, then this selection of the top places to visit in Paris could be just the thing for you.